 As it happens, I believe in magic.
 I think magic exists in every part of your body, in every atom and every cell of every living creature.
 I think that without this magical force we would not be alive.
 This exact same magic, can create an invisible force fields that pushes away objects, or pull them towards us.
 For centuries scholars have studied magic and have learned to harness its power.
 They have created magical devices that glow and move, generate heat, or remove heat.
 They made devices that can stop a man's heart; and others that can start it again.
 They can even use it to keep a heart beating for a lifetime when nature has failed.
 We use this magic to see to the far edges of our universe and deeper into the hidden worlds of atoms and the quantum realm.
 We use this magic to travel the world, capture representations of it for others to see.
 We can use it to instantly see and speak to people on the other side of the world.
 We use it to learn; to build and to grow.
 We are on the way to harnessing this magic to create new forms of intelligent beings, and possible even new forms of life.

 Any sufficiently advanced technology is indistinguishable from magic.

 Now; I am sure you have realised that I am talking about electricity, and maybe you think this is a cheap point.
 But humour me.
 Why isn't electricity magic?
 It certainly looks like it.
 Take a look at a lightning storm and tell me that doesn't fit the description of magic.

 You don't think its magic because you feel you understand it.
 Because it's normal, it's everywhere.
-Because it's powering the screen in front of you and about 50 other devices in your immediate vicinity and you have an electricity bill from your supplier every month, and it's boring and ordinary and uninteresting.
+These aren't wizards, they are just electrical engineers.
+It's not a magical glowing tablet, its just and iPhone.
+Because it's powering the screen in front of you and about 50 other devices in your immediate vicinity it's boring and ordinary and uninteresting.

 Well; I still think its magic and I would offer my own little corollary to Mr Clarke's third law.